xlxlxlx/paleoclimate_primate/README.md

 # Input data for scripts
 Input files needed for the scripts are under `input_data/`.
-`clades_divergence_time.csv` and `divergence_time.csv` are derived from TimeTree database [^1]. `climate66ma` is obtained from Hansen et al. [^2].
+`clades_divergence_time.csv` and `divergence_time.csv` are derived from TimeTree database [^3]. `climate66ma` is obtained from Hansen et al. [^4].

+[^1]: "UniProt: the universal protein knowledgebase in 2021."
+Nucleic acids research 49, no. D1 (2021): D480-D489.
+[^2]: Sondka, Zbyslaw, et al. "The COSMIC Cancer Gene Census: describing genetic dysfunction across all human cancers."
+Nature Reviews Cancer 18.11 (2018): 696-705.
-[^1]: Kumar, Sudhir, et al. "TimeTree 5: An expanded resource for species divergence times."
+[^3]: Kumar, Sudhir, et al. "TimeTree 5: An expanded resource for species divergence times."
 Molecular Biology and Evolution 39.8 (2022): msac174.
-[^2]: Hansen, James, et al. "Climate sensitivity, sea level and atmospheric carbon dioxide."
+[^4]: Hansen, James, et al. "Climate sensitivity, sea level and atmospheric carbon dioxide."
 Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences 371.2001 (2013): 20120294.
-[^3]: Sondka, Zbyslaw, et al. "The COSMIC Cancer Gene Census: describing genetic dysfunction across all human cancers."
-Nature Reviews Cancer 18.11 (2018): 696-705.